Fun Ways to Nurture Your Child’s Emotional Intelligence

 You probably have seen on social media the 2020 version of Marshmallow Test that parents on quarantine have been raving about.
 Whether it’s a Fruit Snack Challenge or a Candy Challenge, it only shows how important it is for parents to know if they’re on the right track in shaping their children’s emotional intelligence.

-The early years of a child’s life is not only important for physical growth and cognitive learning but also for the development of emotional intelligence.
-Also known as emotional quotient (EQ), emotional intelligence is the ability to manage one’s emotions and properly deal with the emotions of others.
+The early years of a child’s life are important for physical growth and cognitive learning, and emotional intelligence development.
+Also known as emotional quotient (EQ), emotional intelligence can manage one’s emotions and properly deal with others’ feelings.
 Emotions and cognition are both important to attentional processes, decision-making, and relationship building.
-According to The National Scientific Council on the Developing Child at Harvard University, the foundations of social competence that are formed in the first five years of a child are linked to emotional well-being when combined with intelligence.
+According to The National Scientific Council on the Developing Child at Harvard University, the foundations of social competence formed in the first five years of a child are linked to emotional well-being when combined with intelligence.

 So how do you teach emotional intelligence to a toddler and a preschooler?
 That is the challenge of every parent and every educator.
 While it may seem like rocket science to teach empathy or impulse control to toddlers and preschoolers, nothing is impossible for these little learners to absorb when you insert fun and play in the equation.
 Here are some ways you can try: